ChadBowler/ChadBowler/README.md

 ### 📬 Let's Connect

 If you're seeking an adaptable and innovative full stack web developer who thrives on creative problem-solving, I'd love to connect.
-Reach out to me through my [LinkedIn](https://www.linkedin.com/in/chad-bowler-82683b5/) profile to explore how my background and skills can contribute to your projects.
+Reach out to me through my [LinkedIn](https://www.linkedin.com/in/chad-bowler-82683b5/) profile or visit my personal website [here](www.chadbowler.com) to explore how my background and skills can contribute to your projects.

 Thank you for visiting my GitHub repository—I'm excited to collaborate, learn, and continue pushing the boundaries of web development! 🌐🚀